-We produce a range of factsheets explaining different heart conditions and giving guidance on issues that affect children with heart conditions and their families.
+We produce a range of information sheets explaining different heart conditions and giving guidance on issues that affect children with heart conditions and their families.

-You may be interested in the following fact sheets.
+You may be interested in the following information sheets:

 Evidence and sources of information for this CHF information sheet can be obtained at: